michaelyatco/choredoor/ChoreDoorMaster.md

 playDoor();
 ```

 Task: One common complaint about poorly-built games is when there's a flaw in the game's logic which a player can exploit to win easily.
 If `(numClosedDoors===0)` is the winning condition, a player can click the same door (even if it's opened) multiple times to decrease the `numClosedDoors` value down to `0` and "cheat" his/her way to victory.
-Don't let your players exploit your game!
+You worked hard to build your game - don't let your players exploit the current logic!

 You need logic to make each door clickable only once.
 Create a new function called `isClicked()` that takes `door` as its argument.